-I am an assistant teaching professor of History and Co-Director of the Judaic Studies program at Drexel University.
+I am an assistant teaching professor of History at Drexel University.
 I teach courses in American history and Jewish history and culture.

 I am currently working on a manuscript that examines Philadelphia’s earliest Jewish merchants and traders, in the late colonial, revolutionary and early national periods.
 I look at the ways they, as newcomers, established their business and how they sustained them as they sought out new opportunities locally and further afield.
 I also explore the ways they built economic networks.
 Merchants and traders depended on associates to conduct trade, and I trace the kinship, ethnic, and cross-cultural networks, analyzing the complicated dynamics that that facilitated – and sometimes undermined – commerce.